szorfein/getch/README.md

-# bgtoo
+# Getch
-A script to install gentoo
+A script to install Gentoo.